nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 ![Complete demo setup](assets/demo_setup.png)

-This ensures proper handling of both input and output audio during the demo.
+This ensures proper handling of both input and output audio during the demonstrator's operation.

 Some settings defined in the shared_utils/audio_config.sh such as the capture level and playback level are automatically applied on startup, and can be customized in this shell script.